Umberto Ciceri Italy, b. 1961

 Biography

-Artist and researcher born in Legnano (Mi), he lives and works between Barcelona and Bologna.
-The Italian born artist is a graduate textile designer with a diploma from the Artistic High School and the Milan Academy of Arts & Design.
-During his activities in the fashion business he started to study optics, the chemical structure of colors and neurophysiological processes in reception which formed the basis of his later career as an artist.
-His reseach is based on neuroaesthetic studies, a personal evolution of a technique that involves the use of special lenses, which encourages to move around in front of the work in a ritual perceptive of temporal coincidence, and this is called Hypertrait.
+Born in Legnano (Milan), artist and researcher, he lives and works between Barcelona and Bologna.
+The Italian artist graduated from the Art High School in Varese and the Marangoni Academy of Arts and Design in Milan.
+During his activity in textile design, his practice focused on perceptual and chromatic studies regarding optics, the chemical structure of colors, and the neurophysiological processes of image reception, which formed the basis of his subsequent career as an artist.
+His research is based on studies in neuroaesthetics; a personal evolution of a technique involving the use of special lenses that encourages viewers to move in front of the artwork in a perceptual ceremonial of temporal coincidence is called Hypertrait.

-By designing interference patterns translated into shapes, the artist tries to involve the viewer in a kinetic relationship with the artwork, made of visual anchoring and intra-activities linked to movement.
+The design of interference patterns translated into forms seeks to engage the viewer in a kinetic relationship with the artwork, a relationship made of visual anchors and movement-related intra-activity.

-He also took part in international events, such as: Artefiera, Bologna; Art Miami, Miami; Scope, New York; Art Karlsrhue, Karlsrhue; Museum Villa Rot, Burgrieden; Luxemburg Art Week; MIArt, Milano; Art Verona, Verona; Fotografia Europea, Reggio Emilia.
+He has also participated in international events such as Artefiera, Bologna; Art Miami, Miami; Scope, New York; Art Karlsruhe, Karlsruhe; Museum Villa Rot, Burgrieden; Luxembourg Art Week; MIArt, Milan; Art Verona, Verona; and Fotografia Europea, Reggio Emilia.